PowerShell/DSC/docs/reference/schemas/config/document.md

 define a desired state.

 A configuration document can be defined as either YAML or JSON.
-For ease of authoring, Microsoft recommneds drafting configuration documents in YAML.
+For ease of authoring, Microsoft recommends drafting configuration documents in YAML.

 For DSC's authoring tools to recognize a file as a DSC Configuration document, the filename must end with `.dsc.config.json` or `.dsc.config.yaml`.